Museum

 Rex Brasher traveled extensively to document birds in their natural habitats—in contrast to John James Audubon, who painted dead birds.
 Rex’s love of birds is evident in his meticulously detailed drawings, richly colored paintings, lushly rendered habitats, and poetic descriptions of each bird drawn from field notes and a deep connection to nature.

 By age fifty-seven, Rex had painted every species of bird in North America, depicting nearly 1,100 species of birds and hundreds of species of trees in 874 watercolor paintings.
-It was an astounding achievement for a man who was not formally trained, who often traveled on foot and by boat to document each bird in the wild, and had to work to support himself.
+It was an astounding achievement for a man who was not formally trained, who often traveled on foot and by boat to document each bird in the wild, and who had to work to support himself.

 Though Rex completed and destroyed thousands of paintings to perfect his skills, the final set of watercolor paintings were made on his 116-acre property in Chickadee Valley, near Kent, Connecticut.